 Both the M10-R and the Z7 II are recent models that are part of the current product line-up.
 The Z7 II replaced the earlier Nikon Z7, while the M10-R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M10-R Manual (free pdf) or the online Nikon Z7 II Manual.
+Further information on the features and operation of the M10-R and Z7 II can be found, respectively, in the Leica M10-R Manual (free pdf) or the online Nikon Z7 II Manual.

 So how do things add up?
 Is there a clear favorite between the Leica M10-R and the Nikon Z7 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More compact: Is smaller (139x80mm vs 134x101mm) and thus needs less room in the bag.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.